 Many tasks in the pharmacy also require a lot of verbal communication, as well as reading and writing.
 Pharmacists must often review drug information, complete forms and correspond with other health professionals, pharmacy managers and suppliers.

-All the provincial and territorial regulatory authorities require IPGs to take a language proficiency test and achieve a minimum score in each of the categories for reading, writing, speaking and understanding.
 Although these language tests can indicate a basic knowledge of English or French, pharmacists must be able to communicate and understand the language at a much more advanced level that includes many technical components associated with being trained as a pharmacist and healthcare professional.

-Candidates that do not speak English or French at an advanced level are strongly advised to begin language training as soon as possible.
+Candidates who do not speak English or French at an advanced level are strongly advised to begin language training as soon as possible.
 Doing this will significantly increase their chances of success in all the steps involved in obtaining a licence.

 Language Proficiency Criteria